Code of Conduct

 Be Safe

-• Follow all convention policies, venue rules, and staff directions.
+• Follow all show policies, venue rules, and staff directions.

-• No running, jumping, throwing, or other unsafe shenanigans.
+• No running, jumping, throwing, or other unsafe behaviors.

 • Support each other in maintaining a safe environment.